Ashu674/Ashu674/README.md

 Hey there, I'm Asutosh Kumar!
 ______________________________________
-   I have almost 2 years experience as a Data Engineer.
+   I have 2+ years experience as a Data Engineer.

 🎓 I've completed my Bachelors Degree in Computer Science.

 🌱 I'm currently learning from Coursera, Great Learning, Kaggle, Youtube.

-🤝🏻 I'm open for collaborations in Machine Learning domains Projects.
+🤝🏻 I'm open for collaborations in Machine Learning, Cloud based domains Projects.

 🌱 I’m currently learning to Improve myself everyday in the field of data science.